 I start with right out of the freezer for this one so that they stay firmer while being baked.
 Somewhat similar to our Crack Green Beans but with that one I do run cool water over them first to defrost just slightly since the bake time isn’t quite as long.
 If choosing canned, frozen or fresh I choose frozen all the way!

-- Plenty of french fried onions or make your own crispy fried onions
+We all love plenty of french fried onions or make your own crispy fried onions yourself beforehand so they are ready to use.

-- Cream of mushroom soup and milk or dairy free alternative
+Cream of mushroom soup is typical but any of the condensed flavors will work, and milk or dairy free alternative like cashew is just fine.

-- 1/2 cup cheddar cheese on top is optional of course.
+Optional Add ins are; Mushrooms, fresh and sliced and/or 1/2 cup cheddar cheese on top we love.
 Some prefer parmesan or id you wanted it totally dairy free you could leave that off totally.

 Tips